Brandon Nimmo: 2017–18

 In 2017, Brandon Nimmo was chosen to be part of Team Italy in the World Baseball Classic.
-While playing in the World Baseball Classic, Nimmo strained his right hamstring.
+While playing in the WBC, Nimmo strained his right hamstring.
 The injury left him unable to join the Mets Opening Day roster, and when he recovered in late April, he began his season in the minor leagues.
 He remained with Las Vegas until June 16, when injuries to Juan Lagares and Matt Harvey led to Nimmo and Matt Reynolds returning to the Major Leagues.
 Nimmo started strong, hitting .350/.458/.400 over 24 plate appearances.
 However, he was placed on the disabled list with a partially collapsed lung on July 8 and would not return until July 28.

 Nimmo would finish the 2017 season appearing in 69 games for the Mets, batting .260/.379/.418 with 5 home runs.
 Late in the year, hitting coaches Kevin Long and Pat Roessler suggested that Nimmo try hitting without his front foot striding forward.
-Nimmo took the suggestion, which allowed his front foot to turn open and generate better hip rotation.
+He took the suggestion, which allowed his front foot to turn open and generate better hip rotation.
 Up until that August, Nimmo had slugged .346 in his career.
 He slugged .479 in September and continued to show increased power in 2018, slugging over .500 through the season's first two months.

+On June 18, 2018, Nimmo became the first Met in history to lead off a game with an inside-the-park home run, a feat he achieved against the Colorado Rockies at Coors Field.
+On July 11, Nimmo hit his first walk-off home run, a three-run blast off of Mark Leiter Jr. to give the Mets a 3–0 victory over the Philadelphia Phillies.
 In 2018, Nimmo batted .263/.404/.483, with 17 home runs and 47 RBI.
-He led the majors in hit by pitch, with 20.
+He led the majors in hit by pitches, with 20.